eppofahmi/text-mining-r/README.md

-# sentiment_analysis
+# Text Mining
-Text mining using R
+Covering processes of text mining using R